SophySchubert/pairwise-rank-gnn/README.md

 This repo contains the code from my master's thesis: "Improving pairwise ranking problems with graph neural networks".

 ## Installation
-Works with python version 3.8.28 and torch with cuda 11.8
+Works with python version 3.9.21 and torch with cuda 11.8 **Due to a change in the torch load api since version 2.5 you probably need to add "weights_only=False" to OGB dataset loader!**
 ```bash
   pip install -r requirements.txt
 ```